-Our employees are required to meet the vaccination requirements of our local health department.
-All required vaccinations are kept in the employee's file.
 Our employees receive CPR and first aid training as required by our state.
 Our employees are neither licensed nor trained to provide medical care.
 Our employees do not have authority to provide invasive medical treatments, determine medication dosages, or administer injections (except for a prescribed "EpiPen" or similar injection for the treatment of severe allergic reaction).
 Please ask the School Director if you have any additional questions about medical care.